 - Gluten Free Coffee Cake – One of my readers used this blend to make this coffee cake.
 No modifications were needed, and it got rave reviews.

-- Gluten-Free Dairy-Free Crepes - My blend worked well in my crepes recipe.
+- Gluten-Free, Dairy-Free Crepes – My blend performed well in my crepe recipe.
 No changes to the original recipe.

 DIY Gluten Free Flour Blend